sda06407/gnirehtet_watchdog/README.md

 To use this script, you have to do some prepare.

 1. use `mkfifo mypipe` to create pipe file
-2. set command to absolute path if need.
+2. set command or pipe file to absolute path if need.
 3. enjoy